 After the Drug Enforcement Agency’s Controlled Substances Act of 1970 put hallucinogens and cannabis in Schedule 1 — drugs too dangerous to study and with no medical value — research on both essentially ended, according to a 2017 paper by DE Nichols, MW Johnson and CD Nichols, published in the Clinical Pharmacology and Therapeutics journal.

 But now the authors describe two recent clinical studies that used psilocybin along with psychotherapy and produced positive results in treating anxiety and depression.

 Both are randomized placebo-controlled studies recently completed by groups at Johns Hopkins University (JHU) and at New York University (NYU).
-Study results are in press.
 Both are reasonably large phase II trials of psilocybin-assisted psychotherapy in patients suffering from cancer-related psychosocial distress.

 “These two studies,” the authors wrote, “represent the first sufficiently powered, formal double-blind, placebo-controlled assessment of a psychedelic agent for therapeutic effect using modern clinical approaches and assessment instruments.”